clojure/clojure/clojure.markdown

 	`{:a 1 :b 2}`

+	Commas are considered whitespace, and can be used to organize the pairs:

+	`{:a 1, :b 2}`

 * 	Literals
 	* Strings - Enclosed in `"double quotes"`
 	* Numbers - as per Java, plus indefinitely long integers are supported, as well as ratios, e.g. `22/7`